FORMATIVE EXPERIENCES, CRITICAL JUNCTURES, DECISIVE LEADERSHIP

 RESTORATION OF CAPITALISM IN CHINA

-Within the RCP, USA, different positions emerged within the leadership of the RCP over what was represented by the overthrow of the “Gang of Four” and the coming to power of the camp led by Deng Xiaoping.
+Within the RCP, USA, different positions emerged within the leadership over what was represented by the overthrow of the “Gang of Four” and the coming to power of the camp led by Deng Xiaoping.

 Stepping back, BA recognized that this was an important turning point not only for the RCP but for the international communist movement.
 He felt compelled to develop an approach and method to systematically and scientifically study and analyze these critical events in China and their world-historic and worldwide impact and importance—a process that was carried out over the course of a year.